-- An ODBC connection to an appropriate database, with required analytical components installed (Microsoft Analysis Services, Oracle Data Miner, or IBM DB2 InfoSphere Warehouse). - In IBM SPSS Modeler, database modeling must be enabled in the Helper Applications dialog box (Tools > Helper Applications). - The Generate SQL and SQL Optimization settings should be enabled in the User Options dialog box in IBM SPSS Modeler as well as on IBM SPSS Modeler Server (if used).
+- An ODBC connection to an appropriate database, with required analytical components installed (Microsoft Analysis Services or Oracle Data Miner). - In IBM SPSS Modeler, database modeling must be enabled in the Helper Applications dialog box (Tools > Helper Applications). - The Generate SQL and SQL Optimization settings should be enabled in the User Options dialog box in IBM SPSS Modeler as well as on IBM SPSS Modeler Server (if used).
 Note that SQL optimization is not strictly required for database modeling to work but is highly recommended for performance reasons.